Database Views as Explanations for Relational Deep Learning: Introduction

-\introparagraph{Our main contributions} \circled{ {1}} We introduce a model-agnostic framework for generating relational explanations of learned model behavior over relational databases, based on a statistical adaptation of determinacy.
-The framework uses relational queries, supports user-controlled granularity, and does not rely on internal model representations. \circled{ {2}} We instantiate the framework for relational deep learning using GNNs, and develop an efficient masking-based heuristic to generate explanations without explicitly estimating soft determinacy. \circled{ {3}} We conduct extensive experiments on the RelBench benchmark across several databases and tasks, proposing evaluation baselines and metrics.
-Our method consistently produces high-quality explanations at significantly lower computational cost.
+\introparagraph{Our main contributions} \circled{ {1}} We introduce a model-agnostic framework for generating relational explanations of predictive models over relational databases, based on a statistical adaptation of determinacy.
+The framework uses relational queries, supports user-controlled granularity, and does not rely on internal model representations. \circled{ {2}} We instantiate the framework \rebuttal{R1D5, R2W2 and R2D}{for hetero-GNNs}, and develop an efficient \rebuttal{}{model-specific} approach via learnable masking that generates explanations without explicitly estimating soft determinacy. \circled{ {3}} We conduct extensive experiments on the RelBench benchmark across several databases and tasks. \rebuttal{}{To facilitate comparison, we implement model-agnostic heuristic alternatives} and demonstrated that our \rebuttal{}{model-specific} method consistently produces high-quality explanations at significantly lower computational cost.